-In 1837, Agassiz gave a talk about his glacial theory to the Swiss Society of Natural Sciences at Neuchatel, although the members of the society were expecting to hear a talk at Neuchatel.
-The expectations have failed, because members of the society were prepared to hear a talk about his new research results on fossil fishes.
+In 1837, Agassiz gave a talk about his glacial theory to the Swiss Society of Natural Sciences at Neuchatel, although the members of the society were expecting to hear a talk about his new research results on fossil fishes.
 Instead, Agassiz took the opportunity and announced his new argument on the phenomenon on glaciation.
 Truly, from that moment onwards the dispute had begun.
-Within the time, Agassiz was exposed not only to the criticisms of opposing opponent camps, but also showed resistance to the career-oriented advices from the authorities of geology, including William Buckland (1784-1856) and Alexander von Humboldt (1769-1859).
+Agassiz was exposed not only to the criticisms of opposing camps, but also showed resistance to the career-oriented advices from the authorities of geology, including William Buckland (1784-1856) and Alexander von Humboldt (1769-1859).
 For example, von Humboldt once wrote in a letter: